NuggMD

 One of the classic depressant effects of cannabis is inducing sleep.
 Some cannabis products can – anecdotally – encourage sleep, while others can make you feel energized.

-Cannabis is also known for muscle relaxation.8 Some people with disorders that impact their muscles will use cannabis for its relaxation benefits.
+Cannabis is also known for its muscle-relaxing effects.8 Some people with disorders that impact their muscles will use cannabis for its relaxation benefits.

 As individuals use cannabis more and more, it’s possible to develop a tolerance to these depressant effects.
-If you’re concerned about developing a tolerance, then it’s important to make sure that you’re taking breaks from use and thinking carefully about the dose you’re taking.9
+If you’re concerned about developing a tolerance, it’s important to make sure you’re taking breaks from use and thinking carefully about your dose.9

 Which type of weed strain is a downer?

-If you’re looking for a weed option that will have depressant effects, then strains having high myrcene and linalool are most likely going to be the best option for you.
-These myrcene and linalool dominant strains are often associated with sleep and relaxation, so they may be a great option if you want to chill out.
+If you’re looking for a weed option that will have depressant effects, then strains with high myrcene and linalool are most likely going to be the best option for you.
+These myrcene and linalool-dominant strains are often associated with sleep and relaxation, so they may be a great option if you want to chill out.

 References